guimarbe/natours/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire and create.
 Any contributions you make are **greatly appreciated**.

 1. Fork the project.
-2. Create your Feature Branch: `git checkout -b feature/`.
+2. Create your Feature Branch: `git checkout -b feature/example-name`.
 3. Commit your changes: `git commit -m 'Add some features'`.
-4. Push to the Branch: `git push origin feature`.
+4. Push to the Branch: `git push origin feature/example-name`.
 5. Open a Pull Request.

 <!-- AUTHORS -->